 I was just there for an hour for a walk along the beach.
 Most of the people I passed were spending the day.
 I could see the striped and flowered towels strewn across the sand and covered with water bottles, coolers, and sand toys.
 Walking along the shore, I watched the small kids making sand castles while their parents snapped pictures.
 One group of teenagers gauged the waves for boogie boarding; another group flipped a Frisbee back and forth while splashing around near the shoreline.

-The waves bathed my ankles as I walked along just at the edge of the water.
+The waves bathed my ankles as I walked along just at the water's edge.
 Past the lifeguard stand, a trio of surfers put on a good show and I felt my heart jump as one board flew up in the air and down upon one of them.
-Unconcerned, he popped up and grabbed the board and headed out again.
+Unconcerned, he popped up and grabbed the board, and headed out again.

 The day before I was supposed to leave, I still hadn't visited the beach.
-That's when I remembered what my friend Rhonda had said to me the day I left, "Go to the beach for me when you are there!"
+That's when I remembered what my friend Rhonda had said the day I left, "Go to the beach for me when you are there!"
 Living in Central Texas, the beach is five hours away and the Texas Gulf coastline, while nice, doesn't compare to the shores of the Pacific.
 Like me, Rhonda cares for her mother, but she does it every day, all year long.
-Her only break over the past few years since her father died was a one week trip her husband took her to the beach in California.
-So, thinking about Rhonda, I had decided I needed to take my own trip to the beach.
+Her only break over the past few years since her father died was a one-week trip her husband took her to the beach in California.
+So, thinking about Rhonda, I decided I needed to take my own journey to the beach.

 Example: Describing Meaning